 Conclusion

-If you are looking for a versatile, low-maintenance plant that will fill your yard with fragrance and make it stand out from all the others in the neighborhood, this plant is for you.
+If you are looking for a versatile, low-maintenance plant that will fill your yard with fragrance and make it stand out from all the other plants in the neighborhood, this evergreen ceanothus is for you.
 Be sure to select the right type of ceanothus for your application and be aware of their 10 to 15-year lifespan when planning your landscape.

 Also check more types of lilac trees and blue flower names.